Hello, and welcome to our 10-step tutorial on how to draw a pineapple!

 Great job!
 Did you enjoy this tutorial?
 Let us know in the comments below, and share your new drawing with others!

 Now you have a pineapple in your drawing portfolio!
 Browse our other tutorials on this site for more step-by-step drawing projects that are simple but awesome.
-We’ve got lots of other plant and food tutorials.
+We’ve got lots of tutorials, including more food-themed ones such as how to draw a popsicle.

 Thank you for following along!
 Until next time.